Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUDGEMENT DAY (USA)

 Based on the "The End You Fear" demo, these guys provide heavy seismic thrash with a strong doomy flavour.
-The tracks are quite heavy with several more dynamic moments "roaming" around: the cool speedy, also jumpy, cut "I Am" which even borders on death metal at some point; the frolic hardcore-ish "Mosh At The Inagural Ball".
+The tracks are quite heavy with several more dynamic moments "roaming" around: the cool speedy, also jumpy, cut "I Am" which even borders on death metal at some point; the frolic hardcore-ish "Mosh At The Inaugural Ball".
 The guitars have sharpness which gets a bit lost due to the not very clear sound quality.
 The singer semi-recites in an even, dispassionate manner, but fits the steam-rolling musical approach which doesn't really require too much singing.

 Demo Demo, 1991